zk-lover/zk-sok/gitbook-docker/book/arkworks/arkworks-gadget.md

 # Arkworks Gadget Documentation

+Arkworks provides a variety of commonly used gadgets that developers can use directly to build circuits for specific applications，mainly included in the `ark_crypto_primitives` crate.
+They cover a variety of functions, such as cryptographic primitives, hash functions, signature algorithm polynomial operations, etc. In addition, Arkworks also provides a variety of elliptic curve implementations, including BLS12, BN, MNT curves, etc. The following introduces some specific gadgets and provides examples

 ## 1.CommGadget (Pedersen Commitment Gadget)

 CommGadget is an implementation of the Pedersen commitment constraint circuit.
 It allows verification of Pedersen commitments in zero-knowledge proof systems.
 CommGadget generates commitment values by combining inputs, randomness, and precomputed parameters.
 It implements the `CommitmentGadget` trait to convert the commitment algorithm into circuit constraints.